 Open a dedicated bank account for your savings so that your cash reserves are kept separate from the money you use for your living expenses and bills.
 The harder it is to access the account, the better.
 Keep the access card in a safe place that’s not your wallet or purse.

 Enjoy watching your savings grow!
 The balance may start out small, but your savings will add up over time.
 When you have a few thousand dollars saved, transfer the balance into a term deposit that attracts a higher rate of interest.

-Now that you’ve got a dedicated bank account, set up an automatic transfer so that a portion of every pay you receive is deposited directly into your dedicated savings account.
+Now that you know the answer to ‘Should I have a savings account’ is a resounding YES, it’s time to set up an automatic transfer so that a portion of every pay you receive is deposited directly into your dedicated savings account.
 The payroll administrator at your work can set up the disbursement for you or you can schedule the transfer to occur automatically between your accounts.

-The trick is to separate your savings from your spending money before you see it.
-This trick plays on the fact that most people adjust their lifestyle to suit their income.
+The ultimate trick to knowing how to save money?
+Separate your savings from your spending money before you see it.
+This trick plays on the fact that most people adjust their lifestyles to suit their income.
 The term “lifestyle inflation” describes when a person spends more in response to earning more.
 Likewise, it’s described as “lifestyle adjustment” when a person adjusts their spending to a lower income.
 The good news is that lifestyle adjustments are often minor and unnoticeable, such as eating at home more often.